 OpenGL is an application programming interface (API) for working with the 3D capabilities of graphics cards.
-There are other APIs for 3D, such as Microsoft's Direct3D, but we will be using OpenGL, because it is well supported across platforms; OpenGL-powered games can be made to run on many different computers and consoles.
+There are other APIs for 3D, but we will be using OpenGL, because it is well supported across platforms; OpenGL-powered games can be made to run on many different computers and consoles.
 It comes installed by default on all major platforms that Pygame runs on, usually as part of your graphics drivers.